 CoAp Message Format

 This paragraph covers the CoAP Message format.
-By now we have discussed different kinds of messages exchanged between the client and the server, now it is time to analyze the CoAP message format.
+Until now, we have discussed different kinds of messages exchanged between the client and the server.
+Now it is time to analyze the CoAP message format.
 The constrained application protocol is meat for constrained environments and for this reason, it uses compact messages.
-To avoid fragmentation, a CoAP message occupies the data section of a UDP datagram.
-A message is made by several parts:
+Therefore, to avoid fragmentation, a CoAP message occupies the data section of a UDP datagram.
+A message has these parts:

 Ver: It is a 2 bit unsigned integer indicating the version